tareqaminul/oltra-ph-25/examples/basics/README.md

 ### Acces the NIM UI and find your NGINX instances ###

-To sign in use the username admin and password <find-in-UDF>
+To sign in use the username "admin" and password "find-in-UDF"
 ![NIM-Access](images/NIM-UDF-sign-in.webp)

 Discover the instances in NGINX Instance Manager.